 Lowest Running Cost

-An average hatchback today gives you a real world fuel economy of 15 km/ liter.
+An average hatchback today gives you a real-world fuel economy of 15 km/ liter.
 And even if you assume a car fitted with CNG is able to give you a range of 150 km in a cylinder filled for nearly 600 rupees, the cost per kilometer is around Rs 4/km.
-On the other hand most electric cars of today offers a driving range of more than 250 kilometers in a single charge.
+On the other hand, most electric cars of today offer a driving range of more than 250 kilometers in a single charge.
 The estimated price of running an electric car is around just a rupee per kilometer.

 Remember, just like petrol or diesel engine cars, the consumption of EVs depends on the model and the manufacturer.
 It’s not about “kilometers per liter”, but about “kilometer per kilowatt hour”.
-It is difficult to calculate the exact consumption of an electric car, because numerous factors have to be taken into account.
-However, most EVs require at least 20kWh to fully charge its battery.
+It is difficult to calculate the exact consumption of an electric car because numerous factors have to be taken into account.
+However, most EVs require at least 20kWh to fully charge their battery.

 Related: Zotye to Challenge Tesla Model 3 with the Z500EV